Ultrametric analogues of Ulam stability of groups: Virtually pro- stability

+We will focus on uniform stability; since GBS groups are finitely presented, the pointwise stability follows from Theorem \ref{thm:pw_un}.
 Note that the condition only requires that such cycles and paths exist for any given $p \in \pi$: we are allowed to choose different ones for each prime in $\pi$.
 The simplest example is that of Baumslag--Solitar groups, which features in Theorem \ref{intro:thm:pifree}.
 Here there is only one vertex so the condition on the existence of special paths is not needed, and the special cycle must be the loop.

 \begin{corollary} Let $\G$ be a virtually pro-$\pi$ family and suppose that each $p \in \pi$ divides exactly one of $m, n$.
-Then $\BS(m, n)$ is uniformly $\G$-stable, with an optimal estimate. \end{corollary}
+Then $\BS(m, n)$ is uniformly (and thus pointwise) $\G$-stable, with an optimal estimate. \end{corollary}

 Here is a more complex example of graph $(X, w)$ that satisfies the conditions of Corollary \ref{cor:GBS_p} where $\pi = \{ p \}$ is a single prime.